mysociety/alaveteli/conductor/workflow.md

 All tasks follow a strict lifecycle:

+### Issue-Led Delivery

+1. **Parent Issue for Strategic Work:** Each strategic improvement area must have a GitHub parent issue that describes the outcome, risk posture, harness model, rollout constraints, and links back to the relevant Conductor track.
+2. **Subissues for Reviewable Units:** Parent issues must be decomposed into small subissues that can be implemented, reviewed, and reverted independently.
+A subissue should normally map to one focused PR.
+3. **Small PR Standard:** Each PR must address one narrow aspect of one subissue.
+If a reviewer cannot understand the intent, risk, tests, rollback path, and harness impact quickly, the PR is too large.
+4. **PRs Attach to Issues:** Every implementation PR must link a subissue, name the parent issue or Conductor track, and include verification evidence.
+Work without a linked issue is limited to emergency fixes or trivial documentation corrections.
+5. **No Risk Carry-Forward:** A subissue cannot be closed while it has unresolved known security, privacy, accessibility, data-integrity, availability, correctness, quality, or operator risk.
+Low severity still counts as unresolved risk unless fixed, verified false positive, mitigated, or converted into a blocking follow-up.
+6. **Harness Evidence:** Every issue and PR should identify the relevant feedforward guide and feedback sensor.
+If no sensor exists, the first PR should add or document one before changing production behavior.
+7. **Progressive Rollout:** Prefer documentation, advisory checks, benchmarks, profiling, and feature-flagged pilots before mandatory enforcement or user-visible behavior changes.

 ### Standard Task Workflow

 1. **Select Task:** Choose the next available task from `plan.md` in sequential order